LeToNode/Play2.0-CN-doc/scalaGuide/Iteratees.md

 ## Enumerators

-If iteratee represents the consumer, or sink, of input, an `Enumerator` is the source that pushes input into a given iteratee.
+If an iteratee represents the consumer, or sink, of input, an `Enumerator` is the source that pushes input into a given iteratee.
 As the name tells, it enumerates some input into the iteratee and eventually returns a new state of that iteratee.
-This can be easily seen looking at the Enumerators signature:
+This can be easily seen looking at the `Enumerator`'s signature:

 ```scala